EmilyPhelps/ZantiClean/README.md

 ## Installation

-This package requires installation from github.
+This package currrently requires installation from github.
 This requires devtools.

 ``` r
 #Check if devtools is installed, if not install it